nicday/github-handbook/readme.md

   ```
   *In the above example replace the index.html with the name of the file you want stage the removal of.*

-2. Commit the changes, with a message that desicribes the change.
+2. Commit the changes, with a message that describes the change.
   ```sh
   git commit -m "Included jQuery slider"
   ```